C3-PRO/c3-pro-consumer/README.md

 These commands take the resource files located in *src/main/resources/qa* or *src/main/resources/prod* respectively, and place them as the resource files of the deployment.

+## AWS SDK credentials ##

+The system uses the Java AWS SDK provided by Amazon.
+The SDK will be installed automatically since it is a maven dependency.
+However, it grabs the credentials to access the S3 bucket and SQS from a file that should be located here:

+    $HOME/.aws/credentials

+The content of the file should be something like:

+    [sqsqueue]
+    aws_access_key_id={{access_key_to_SQS_and_S3}}
+    aws_secret_access_key={{secret}}

+To obtain access keys and secrets from AWS, visit http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html.
+We suggest to create a user in AWS-IAM with only permissions to access SQS, and generate the access key and secret for this user.

+## Generating and installing public-private keys ##

+The information retrieved from the SQS is encrypted using a symmetric key.
+Such symmetric key is send via metadata of the elements and it's also encrypted using a public key.
+The C3-PRO-Consumer uses its private key to decrypt the symmetric key and finally decrypt the fhir resource.

+To generate a key pair, execute the following command:

+    $C3PRO_CONSUMER_HOME/src/main/scripts/key-generator.sh

+The following files will be generated:

+    public-c3pro.der
+    private-c3pro.der

+*public-c3pro.der* is the public key file and must be uploaded to the S3 bucket used by C3-PRO-Server.
+See https://bitbucket.org/ipinyol/c3pro-server/overview for details

+*private-c3pro.der* is the private key file and, under any circumstance, can be shared or distributed.
+It should be backed up in a secure device and install it in the following directory:

+    ~/.c3pro/private-c3pro.der

+If this private key is lost, it won't be possible to recuperate the messages in the queue.